mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 own detailed comments to this code - explaining clearly how it works.
 The grader will grade based on the quality of these comments.

+:checkered_flag:**Take a screenshot showing the browser screen.
+Name your screenshot Project2Part1Question1.png.**
+:checkered_flag:**Include your HTML and Javascript with comments.
+Name your file Project2Part1Question1.html.**

 2. 15 Points.
 Here we want to sense the mouse movements and publish them to Mosquitto running MQTT.
 Create a new directory named Project2_Part1_Question_2.
 Include the same index.js file that you used in Part 1.
 Create a subdirectory named "public" containing an index.html file that publishes each new mouse coordinate pair to your MQTT broker.
 Your solution must make good use of the Javascript library - mqttws31.js.

 3. 15 Points.
 Here we want to subscribe to the events being published in Part 1 Question 2.
 Create a new directory named Project2_Part1_Question_3.